Sport in Albania: Kategoria Superiore

 KF Tirana qualified three times in the round of sixteen in the European Cup first in 1982-83 defeating Linfield in the first round.
 They achieved the same results in 1988-89 by defeating this time in the first round Ħamrun Spartans from Malta after two legs.
 They faced in the round of 16 the Swedish league side IFK Göteborg but lost both matches after two legs were played.
 In the following year in 1989-90 KF Tirana once more qualified for the best 16 of Europe as they defeated this time another Maltese side in Siliema Wanderers after two legs in the first round.
 Their highest win at this competition came in the second leg at home defeating the Wanderers with 5–0.
 They faced in the next round Bundesliga side FC Bayern Munich.
-They couldn't go through to the quarterfinals as they lost both legs.
+They could not go through to the quarterfinals as they lost both legs.

 In the UEFA Cup Flamutari Vlora is the most successful club for Albania.
 As they did compete for the first time in 1986-87 against FC Barcelona in the first round drawing both matches and nearly qualified for the next stage, at this competition.
 Losing out on the away rule.
 At the following season in 1987-88 they achieved their greatest result so far.
 They qualified for the first time at the round of sixteen, defeating surprisingly the Yugoslav side Partizan Belgrad with 2–0 at home and qualified for the second round after a 1–2 defeat in which Sokol Kushta scored a famous goal for his club side.
 In the following round Flamutari Vlora defeated then East German side Wismut Aue after two legs, winning at home with 2–0.
-They faced Barcelona for the second time in a row in which they lost the first leg in Camp Nou with 4-1 but beat the Spanish side in the following leg with 1-0 by a goal from Kushta, to secure the most famous win for Albania in a UEFA club competition.
+They faced Barcelona for the second time in a row in which they lost the first leg in Camp Nou with 4-1 but beat the Spanish side in the following leg with 1–0 by a goal from Kushta, to secure the most famous win for Albania in a UEFA club competition.